The 11th Nelson Mandela World Human Rights Moot Court Competition will be held at Palais des Nations in Geneva, Switzerland from 15 to 19 July 2019

 7. How should students prepare their oral presentation?

-All team members must act as oralists during any round.
-No team may argue for longer than 30 minutes (including rebuttal) during the pre-final and final rounds.
-One oralist may not use more than 20 minutes during the preliminary or final rounds.
+Both team members must act as oralists during any round.
+No team may argue for longer than 30 minutes (including rebuttal) during the oral preliminary, quarter-final, semi-final or final rounds.
+One oralist may not use more than 20 minutes during the preliminary, quarter-final, semi-final or final rounds.
 Rebuttal may not exceed 5 minutes.
 Only the Applicant has the opportunity for rebuttal.
 Faculty Representatives should ensure that both students are prepared to deliver the full argument for the team.
 In the event that one of the students falls ill or unforeseen circumstances occur, the other participant should be able to argue the case ex parte.

 1. What happens during the oral rounds?

-The two best teams in the final rounds advance to the final round of the Competition.
-These two teams cannot be from the same UN region.
+The eight teams with the highest scores during the preliminary rounds in the English, French and Spanish versions automatically advance to the quarter-final rounds.In sequence, the winning team in each of the four quarter-final rounds advances to the semi-final rounds.
+The two best teams in the semi-final rounds advance to the final round of the Competition.
+These two teams may not be from the same UN region.

 2. Can the organisers intervene at any stage during the preliminary rounds?